-During the year ended December 31, 2014, through to the date of this report, the Company carried out the following exploration activities:
+During the three months ended March 31, 2015, through to the date of this report, the Company carried out the following exploration activities:

 Exploration Activities and Outlook for Significant Areas of Interest to Date:

 Since July 2009, the Company (along with its partners) have focused its exploration over a number of targets within the Borosi Project.
 Significant exploration highlights and accomplishments of some of the targets are discussed below.